Tumors of the Orbit

 Orbital tumors can be benign or malignant and arise primarily within the orbit or secondarily from an adjacent source, such as the eyelid, paranasal sinus, or intracranial compartment.
 Orbital tumors can also be metastatic from distant sites.

 Some types of orbital tumors usually cause proptosis and displacement of the globe in a direction opposite the tumor.
 Pain, diplopia, and vision loss may also be present.
-The diagnosis is suspected based on the history, examination, and neuroimaging (CT, MRI, or both), but confirmation often ultimately requires a biopsy.
+The diagnosis of orbital tumors is suspected based on the history, examination, and neuroimaging (CT, MRI, or both), but confirmation often ultimately requires a biopsy.
 Causes and treatment vary by age group.

 Malignant pediatric tumors are most commonly rhabdomyosarcoma and metastatic lesions related to leukemia or neuroblastoma.
 If rhabdomyosarcoma is resectable, surgery is done, followed by chemotherapy and orbital radiation therapy.
 Leukemic disease is usually managed by orbital radiation therapy, chemotherapy, or both.